LayerZero Labs

 What critics are saying

-• Lombard Finance is migrating more than $1 billion to Chainlink CCIP.
+• Since May 2026, more than $7.2 billion migrated from LayerZero to Chainlink CCIP.

 What makes LayerZero Labs unique

-• Allium’s dashboard showed LayerZero handled 85.7% of tracked GMP volume.
+• Allium’s August 2026 dashboard showed LayerZero captured 85.7% of tracked GMP volume.

 Help us improve and share your feedback!
 Did you find this helpful?